ndugal6/SchoolBook/ProjectManagementDocument.md

 **6.1 Team Style**

-We chose to have a leaderless group structure for the Schoolbook project.
+We chose to have a egoless group structure for the Schoolbook project.
 We chose this style because it would foster more ideas for the project.

 **6.2 Team Members and Roles**